kubevela/kubevela.github.io/docs/core-concepts/architecture.md

 Here are some recommended next steps:

-- Learn KubeVela's user guide to know how to deploy component, let's start from [helm component](../end-user/components/helm).
+- Learn KubeVela's Application to know the basics of how to building App Delivery, let's start from [Application](./application).
 - Learn KubeVela's admin guide to learn more about [the OAM model](../platform-engineers/oam/oam-model).